Used and loved by millions

 How can I use "pull yourself together" in a sentence?

-You can use "pull yourself together" to advise someone to regain control of their emotions.
-For example, "After the disappointing news, she needed to "pull herself together" and focus on the next steps."
+You can use "pull yourself together" to advise someone to regain control of their emotions, for instance, "You've got to "pull yourself together" and focus on the task at hand".

-When is it inappropriate to use "pull yourself together"?
+When is it inappropriate to use the phrase "pull yourself together"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision